rubenvanassche/Space-Invaders/docs/Report.md

 - Check in the startgame function in game controller if one of the controllers is dead instead of one, 4 lines of code.
 - Add in the build up process a infoView connected to the second gun to show it's lives and score, 3 lines of code.

 Total 20 lines of code, looks quite good.
-Some things maybe need to be changed like the explaination for the users in the startview what the controls are for the two guns(at this moment it describes only the controls for one gun), but with this 20 lines a working multiplayer option can be implemented.
+Some things maybe need to be changed like the explanation for the users in the startview what the controls are for the two guns(at this moment it describes only the controls for one gun), but with this 20 lines a working multiplayer option can be implemented.

 **How difficult is it to add a wall that moves?**
 - Add a move function to motion controller, 10 lines of code.